Why ruling out medical issues is not the same diagnosing them

 It is suggested that patients take a more proactive approach when it comes to obtaining a diagnosis.
 Instead of letting doctors run a bunch of tests for unknown reasons, people can ask the doctor for information regarding what he or she thinks may be wrong before the testing is done.
 This way, a person will be able to tell if a doctor is simply ruling out a variety of conditions instead of focusing on finding a diagnosis.

-- Our Connecticut law firm works with patients who have suffered from any type of medical malpractice, including those mentioned in this post.
-Victims who have been misdiagnosed can to visit our website for more information.
+Our Connecticut law firm works with patients who have suffered from any type of medical malpractice, including those mentioned in this post.
+Victims who have been misdiagnosed can to visit our website for more information or are welcome to contact a Waterbury personal injury attorney from our office to review the merits of your claim.
+The initial consultation is free of charge.